Tag Archives: moreland

 Feet Metatarsal Mobilisation

-Joint Mobilisation Overview Joint mobilisations are manual therapy techniques that aim to improve joint mobility and flexibility and reduce joint pain.
+Joint mobilisations are manual therapy techniques that improve joint mobility and flexibility and reduce joint pain.
 Joint mobilisation can be applied to many body joints.
-There are contraindications that have to be taken into consideration for mobilisation: Joint swelling Osteoarthritis Bond Fracture Bulge disk (if the mobs are intended on […]
+Some contraindications have to be taken into consideration for mobilisation: Joint swelling Osteo Arthritis Bone Fracture Bulge disk (if the mobs are intended on a vertebra) Mobilisation VS Adjustment.
+Mobilisations […]

 Tennis Elbow